On the Uniqueness of Kantorovich Potentials: Introduction

-At the same time, on finite spaces, dual uniqueness results for transportation problems have long been established via methods from finite linear programming \parencite{klee1968facets,hung1986degeneracy}.
-Even though these settings naturally involve disconnected supports, they still feature unique Kantorovich potentials whenever the measures $\mu$ and $\nu$ are \emph{non-degenerate}, meaning that all proper subsets $\X'\subset\X$ and $\Y'\subset\Y$ are assigned different masses $\mu(\X') \neq \nu(\Y')$.
-The main conceptual contribution of our work is the formulation of an analogon of this observation accessible to the continuous world.
-This is realized by lifting the uniqueness of dual solutions on connected components to their uniqueness on the full space, a strategy that works in general Polish spaces.
-The following statement is an informal version of our central result (\cref{thm:uniquedisconnected}).
+The main contribution of our work is to make this classical finite-space observation accessible to the continuous world.
+This is realized by lifting the uniqueness of dual solutions on connected components to uniqueness on the full space under suitable regularity guarantees.

-\begin{theorem*}{Informal} Assume that $\mu$ and $\nu$ are non-degenerate (in a suitable sense) and that each optimal potential $f^c$ is continuous.
-If the optimal transport problems restricted to the connected components of the support of $\mu$ have unique Kantorovich potentials, then the full optimal transport problem has unique Kantorovich potentials as well. \end{theorem*}